COVID-19-and-Improving-Indoor-Air-Quality-in-Schools Improving Indoor Air Quality in Schools

 Air Ventilation UPDATED.png

-While natural ventilation can be an important tool to improve air quality, it is not as easy to control as mechanical ventilation.
-Opening windows and hallway doors on opposite sides of the room creates a cross draft which is the best way to naturally introduce outside air.
-Use carbon dioxide (CO2) monitors to determine if enough outdoor air is being brought into a classroom from natural or mechanical ventilation.
-Levels above 800 parts per million (ppm) CO2 can indicate more outdoor air is needed.
+While natural ventilation can improve air quality, it is only useful when outdoor air is safe.
+Open windows and hallway doors on opposite sides of the room to create a cross draft.
+This is the best way to introduce outside air.
+Use carbon dioxide (CO2) monitors to determine if enough outdoor air is being brought in a room.
+This includes natural or mechanical ventilation.
+Levels above 800 parts per million (ppm) CO2 can show more outdoor air is needed.

 Add Portable Air Cleaning Devices (PACs)PACs